Vyxal/Vyxal/core-functions.md

 337. All permutations of z.
 May contain duplicates.
 338. Apply element only to the head of list
 339. Apply element only to the first n elements of list
+340. Cartesian product over a list of lists
+341. Uniquify Mask
+342. is sorted?
+343. Pipe ("|") constant
+344. Backslash ("\") constant
+345. if-equal structure (`=[`)
+346. split into lengths of 2 (`2ẇ`)
+347. Apply element without popping
+348. Parallel apply
+349. Parallel apply into list
+350. Inner-product by element
+351. Apply last element to register